sydasif/ansible-lab/README.md

 of a remote device.
 For manage nodes, in the case of networking devices python is not required in all cases.

+### Control node requirement

+For the control node, you can use any machine with Python 2.7 or Python 3.5 (or higher) installed.

+### Managed node Requirement

+For managed nodes, Ansible makes a connection over SSH and Python.

 ### Requirements of lab

 1. Ubuntu installed in Vmware